-U.S. GOVERNMENT - CP

-The goal of this course is to provide the students with an understanding of our American government and political behavior.
+U.S. GOVERNMENT - CP 12 .5 This course provides students with an understanding of our American government and political behavior.
 Content focuses on the major aspects of the development, organization, and operation of the system of government in the United States with emphasis on the legislative, executive, and judicial branches.
 This course will afford the student the opportunity to participate in the political environment as informed and effective members of the U.S. citizenry.
 This course covers similar topics as U.S. Government CPX but with less depth.